vmware-tanzu/cartographer-site/content/docs/development/testing-templates.md

 2. File named `expected.yaml`
 3. The expected file inherited from parent directory

-### Supply Chain Inputs
+### Blueprint Inputs

-The inputs may be specified in the `.supplyChainInputs` field of `info.yaml`.
+The inputs may be specified in the `.blueprintInputs` field of `info.yaml`.
 Otherwise, they are inherited from the parent directory.

 ### Blueprint Params